-What Big Tech has to learn from the Green New Deal
+Apple, Amazon, and the rest of Big Tech all have a lot to learn from the Green New Deal

 The solution to this, Paul says, is simple.
 Companies need to implement living wages and good working conditions across their entire operations—just as they need to extend their efforts to reach 100% clean energy across their supply chains.
 “Importantly, these firms need to commit to providing true living wages to all workers and support workers’ rights to unionize, which many of the tech firms, like Amazon, have been vehemently opposed to,” he says.
 (Enabling organized labor is also a chief tenet of the Green New Deal framework; Amazon told Fast Company in a statement: “The fact is that Amazon already offers what unions are requesting for employees . . .
 For us, it will always be about providing a great employment experience through a direct connection with our employees and working together as a team to provide a world-class customer experience, and respecting rights to choose a union.”)

 Currently, some tech companies lean on labor practices that perpetuate inequality and financial instability for workers.
 Google’s “shadow work force” of contract laborers, some of whom who work overtime without being paid, actually outnumbers its full-time employees.
 When its actual employees have revolted over the company’s handling of sexual harassment cases, Google has retaliated against them (the company says it prohibits retaliation in the workplace and gives employees multiple channels to report concerns).
 Facebook’s moderators living in Arizona are paid $28,800 annually—a fraction of the average $240,000 Facebook employee salary—to scrub the social networking site of anything that violates the company’s community standards, while lacking adequate access to mental health professionals (Facebook declined to comment on this story).
-Both Apple and Amazon are infamous for horrific working conditions in their respective factories (Apple did not respond to request for comment).
+Amazon is infamous for horrific working conditions in its factories (Amazon denies these allegations, and has more information about its factories on the company’s safety site).
+Apple also has a history of poor treatment of its factory workers (since its Foxconn scandal, the company has made an effort to improve its standards for safe and respectful workplaces).

 While tech companies might care enough about the climate to invest in solar panels, the companies’ may be lagging behind in their understanding of worker rights as part of the same movement—which is crucial for meeting the aims of the Green New Deal.
 But there are meaningful ways the companies could address these problems, and it starts with paying all workers living wages.
 “Paying their workers a living wage isn’t going to hurt their business model,” Paul says.
 “It’s going to help them show that by not leaving workers behind we can be building a stronger economy.”

-Note: This story has been updated with additional information about Apple’s factory conditions and a comment from Amazon about its factory conditions.